studersi/rbl-plugin/README.md

 The dummy plugin in this repository is an offical CRS plugin.

+The CRS plugin documentation can be found on the [website](https://coreruleset.org/docs/configuring/plugins/).

 ## How do CRS plugins work?

 Plugins are rules like ordinary rules and they integrate with an existing CRS installation.
-Starting with CRS 3.4, there are three rules includes, two of which are meant for plugins:
+Starting with CRS 3.4, there are four rules includes, three of which are meant for plugins:

+Include crs/crs-setup.conf

+Include modsecurity.d/owasp-modsecurity-crs/plugins/*-config.conf
 Include modsecurity.d/owasp-modsecurity-crs/plugins/*-before.conf

 Include modsecurity.d/owasp-modsecurity-crs/rules/*.conf

 Include modsecurity.d/owasp-modsecurity-crs/plugins/*-after.conf

 The plugin-Folder in the standard CRS distribution is empty.
 Yet you can